 Best Before: Pears prepared like this will last around 3 months to enjoy at their best.

 We’ve covered freezing fresh pears but are you wondering if it’s ok to freeze cooked pears?
-The answer is yes, it’s perfectly fine to freeze pears once they’ve been poached – read on for our how-to guide below.
+The answer is yes, it’s perfectly fine to freeze poached pears.

 - Poach your pears as you normally would, making sure they stay submerged at all times.

 - While poaching you can prepare your syrup for the pears to be frozen in.
 (You don’t have to use syrup but it extends the time it can remain in the freezer).